adityashrm21/adityashrm21.github.io/_posts/2018-12-04-All-About-Gradient-Descent.md

 <center><img src = "https://cdn-images-1.medium.com/max/1200/1*t4aYsxpCqz2eymJ4zkUS9Q.png" width = "450"></center>
 <br>

+One important thing to note is that the convergence point of gradient descent depends on the initialization of the parameters.
 Gradient descent is not limited to continuous spaces and can be optimized to discrete spaces.
 Sometimes it is also possible to have both the input and the output as vectors and in those cases, we need to deal with the above method using Jacobian and Hessian matrices but we are not going to go into that.
 You can read more about the it from [page 84 of this chapter](https://www.deeplearningbook.org/contents/numerical.html) from the Deep Learning Book.

 Now we will talk about the most used algorithm in the field of deep learning based on gradient descent called **Stochastic Gradient Descent**.